hyperionix/docs/content/guide/package-1.md

 # Writing Simple Probe

 ## Prepare development environment
-We recommend to use <a href="https://code.visualstudio.com/" target="_blank">vscode</a> editor but you are still free to use any editor you like.
+We recommend using <a href="https://code.visualstudio.com/" target="_blank">vscode</a> editor but you any other text editor should work too.
-* Complete HDK installation and initialization steps if you haven't done it yet ([instructions](index#installing))
+* Complete [HDK installation and initialization steps](index#installing) if you haven't done it yet.
 * Clone <a href="https://github.com/hyperionix/sysapi" target="_blank">sysapi</a> repository.
 It is a helper library to simplify low level Windows API access.
 Library documentation could be found <a href="/sysapi/index.html" target="_blank">here</a>.
 ```bat
 git clone https://github.com/hyperionix/sysapi.git --branch develop sysapi/
 ```
 * Open Hyperionix development workspace in vscode.
 In the right bottom corner you'll see vscode extensions recommendations.
-Its better to install it.
+We recommend installing all of them for the easiest development experience.
 ```bat
 code .\.vscode\hyperionix.code-workspace
 ```

-## Writing Hook package
+## Writing hook package
-Lets write the first [hook package](pages/hook-details).
+Let's write the first [hook package](pages/hook-details).
 This type of packages is used to declare a place to setup pysical hook.

+Create a file for the hook definition and edit it.
 ```bat
 mkdir .\packages\my\hooks\win32\MyNtDeleteFile\
 code .\packages\my\hooks\win32\MyNtDeleteFile\MyNtDeleteFile.lua
 ```
-Paste the following snippet.
+Paste and save the following snippet.
 ```lua
 Hook {
   name = "MyNtDeleteFile",